RTXteam/RTX/code/README.md

 - Contains the natural language processing code to be used in the RTX software (not yet implemented).

+### Subdirectory `autocomplete`

+- Contains the query suggestion backend and frontend code to be used in the RTX UI

 ### License

 - The RTX team will be open-sourcing the RTX software under the MIT license.
 The